lakhvir-sgh/User-Authentication-Project/README.md

 2. **/api/v1/auth/authenticate**

-   This endpoint is used to authenticate the payload using EMAIL and PASSWORD.
+   This endpoint is used to authenticate the user using EMAIL and PASSWORD.

    Payload: {
     "email": "akhil@gmail.com",